fats4/game/README.md

-# SP1 Image Generator
+# Blade Warrior

-A zero-knowledge proof application for generating and verifying images using SP1 ZK technology.
+An arcade-style action game with zero-knowledge proof score verification using SP1 ZK technology.

 ## Overview

-SP1 Image Generator allows users to create AI-generated images with cryptographic proofs that verify the image's authenticity and properties.
-The application uses SP1, a zero-knowledge proof system developed by Succinct Labs.
+Blade Warrior is a retro arcade game where players control a warrior battling through waves of enemies.
+What makes it unique is the integration of SP1 zero-knowledge proofs to cryptographically verify game scores, ensuring fairness and preventing cheating.

 ## Features

-- AI image generation with customizable prompts
+- Fast-paced arcade-style gameplay
-- Zero-knowledge proof generation for image verification
+- Multiple waves of increasingly difficult enemies
-- Image size and dimension verification
+- Zero-knowledge proof verification for game scores
-- Downloadable images with proof certificates
+- Retro pixel art graphics and sound effects
-- Web-based user interface
+- Leaderboard system with cryptographically verified scores

 ## Prerequisites